Origin of power laws and their spatial fractal structure for city-size distributions: Central place hierarchy

-For central place theory to be a plausible explanation for the city-size power law, its fundamental premise, the CPP and HP, must be observed in real-world data.
-We offer the evidence for the CPP and HP in the case of the US city system (Fig.~\ref{fig:jp} shows the Japanese case).
+For central place theory to be a plausible explanation for the city-size power law, including the CPL, its fundamental premise, the CPH, must be observed in real-world data.
+We show that the hierarchical spatial organization of the US city system is consistent with the CPH by testing the SGP for cities and the HP for the industrial location pattern.

-Let a \emph{city} be defined as a contiguous area with a density of at least 1,000 people per square kilometer, yielding a total population of at least 10,000 (Fig.~\ref{fig:us}A).
-Let $\bm U\equiv \{1,2,\ldots, U\}$ be the set of all cities in the country indexed by their rankings in population size.
-Hereafter, bold capital italic characters, such as $\bm U$, represent a set, while regular italic characters, such as $U$, represent its cardinality.

-The US city system satisfies the CPL \cite{Mori-et-al-PNAS2020}, with the estimated CPL coefficient being $1.071$ (Fig.~\ref{fig:us}B).
-Here, to construct city subsets, we consider a Voronoi partition of $\bm{U}$ concerning the $L\geq 2$ largest cities (central places), which assigns all cities to their closest one among these $L$ cities.
-This operation yields a two-layer hierarchy consisting of the country cell and its $L$ sub-cells.
-Recursive generation of a new partition concerning the $L$ largest cities in each sub-cell yields a unique hierarchical partition consistent with the CPP, which we call an \emph{$L$-partition}.
-Fig.~\ref{fig:us}C and D show the second and third layers, respectively, of the 3-partition of the country.
-For each central place, we define its highest-layer cell as its \emph{hinterland}, for example, the whole country for New York, and the blue cell in Fig.~\ref{fig:us}C for Los Angeles.
-The CPL holds among the hinterlands of central places.

-Next, we test the CPP in the US city system.
-Let $\bm U_r$ be the set of the largest $r$ cities.
-We conduct a permutation test using the average of the distance from each city to the closest one in $\bm U_r$,
+{\sffamily\bfseries Spatial-grouping property.} To test the SGP, we introduce a scalar measure for the overall spatial organization of cities.
+As a preparation, we define the average proximity between the $r$ largest cities, $\bm U_r$, and the rest of the smaller cities, $\bm U \backslash \bm U_r$, by the average of the road distance from each city of the latter to the closest one in the former,